 View job status and history programmatically

-The Windows Azure Scheduler REST API exposes the following hierarchy of resources for managing your jobs and job collections:
+The Azure Scheduler REST API exposes the following hierarchy of resources for managing your jobs and job collections:

 To determine whether the service has finished processing a request, call Get Operation Status, especially if you need to use that resource on a subsequent call or if you need to ensure that a modification or deletion really happened.
 For more information on asynchronous operations, see Tracking Asynchronous Service Management Requests.